collinjensen/collinjensen/README.md

 - 🔭 I’m currently working on ... maths
 - 🌱 I'm currently learning.
-- 👯 I’m looking to collaborate on ... warzone 😉
+- 👯 I’m looking to collaborate on ... warzone please 😉
 - 💬 Ask me about ...
 Taylor Swift
 - 📫 How to reach me: ... collin@collinjensen.com
 - 😄 Pronouns: ...
 He/him